rhoades-brown/obsidian-github/README.md

 - **Visual diff view**: Side-by-side and inline diff comparison for conflicting files
 - **Batch commits**: Efficiently commits multiple files in a single operation
 - **Auto-sync options**: Sync on save, on interval, or on startup
-- **Subfolder mapping**: Sync a specific folder in your vault to a subfolder in the repository
+- **Subfolder mapping**: Sync your vault to a specific subfolder in the repository
 - **Ignore patterns**: Configure which files and folders to exclude from sync
+- **Commit history**: View recent commits directly in Obsidian
+- **Sync logging**: Debug sync operations with configurable logging
+- **File status indicators**: See at a glance which files are added, modified, or deleted

 ## Installation